Enomoto Takeaki: As a Meiji politician

 After his surrender, Enomoto was arrested, accused of high treason and imprisoned.
-However, the leaders of the new Meiji government (largely at the insistence of Kuroda Kiyotaka) realized that Enomoto various talents and accumulated knowledge could be of use, pardoned him in 1872.
+However, the leaders of the new Meiji government (largely at the insistence of Kuroda Kiyotaka) realized that Enomoto's various talents and accumulated knowledge could be of use, and pardoned him in 1872.
 Enomoto became one of the few former Tokugawa loyalists who made the transition to the new ruling elite, as politics at the time was dominated by men from Chōshū and Satsuma, who had a strong bias against outsiders in general, and former Tokugawa retainers in particular.
 However, Enomoto was an exception, and rose quickly within the new ruling clique, to a higher status than any other member of the former Tokugawa administrations.

 In 1874, Enomoto was given the rank of vice-admiral in the fledgling Imperial Japanese Navy.
 The following year, he was sent to Russia as a special envoy to negotiate the Treaty of St. Petersburg.
 The successful conclusion of the treaty was very well received in Japan and further raised Enomoto's prestige within the ruling circles, and the fact that Enomoto had been chosen for such an important mission was seen as evidence of reconciliation between former foes in the government.

 In 1880, Enomoto became Navy Minister (海軍卿).
 In 1885, his diplomatic skills were again called upon to assist Itō Hirobumi in concluding the Convention of Tientsin with Qing China.
 Afterwards, Enomoto held a series of high posts in the Japanese government.
 He was Japan's first Minister of Communications (1885–1888) after the introduction of the cabinet system in 1885.
 He was also Minister of Agriculture and Commerce from 1894 to 1897, Minister of Education from 1889 to 1890 and Foreign Minister from 1891 to 1892.

 In 1887, Enomoto was ennobled to the rank of viscount under the kazoku peerage system, and was selected as a member of the Privy Council.

 Enomoto was especially active in promoting Japanese emigration through settler colonies in the Pacific Ocean and South and Central America.
 In 1891, he established—against the will of the cabinet of Matsukata Masayoshi—a "section for emigration" in the Foreign Ministry, with the task of encouraging emigration and finding new potential territories for Japanese settlement overseas.
 Two years later, after leaving the government, Enomoto also helped to establish a private organization, the "Colonial Association", to promote external trade and emigration.